mattyoung101/slingshot/README.md

 Fundamentally, Slingshot is a fully modular interface between "engines", that do the real parsing work, and the LSP protocol.
 All LSP features, from completion to diagnostics, are driven by a backend "engine".
-Currently, completion is driven by dalance's [sv-parser](https://github.com/dalance/sv-parser) and diagnostics are driven by Verilator, but I aim to make these fully runtime configurable.
-Things Slingshot handles itself are project indexing and LSP communications.
+Currently, completion is driven by dalance's [sv-parser](https://github.com/dalance/sv-parser) and diagnostics are driven by Verilator.
+Things Slingshot handles itself are project indexing, analysing the parse tree to figure out _what_ to send back to the editor, and LSP communications.

 Slingshot is currently written in just Rust.
-In a past life, it was written in a mix of Rust and C++20 to interface with the Slang SystemVerilog frontend developed by Mike Popoloski.
+In a past life, it was written in a mix of Rust and C++20 to interface with the Slang SystemVerilog frontend.
 Unfortunately, that proved extremely difficult to work with from both the Rust and C++ side - the worst of both worlds, constant segfaulting, and a nightmarish build process.
 So that has been scrapped, and I'm trying just Rust for now. _However_, if sv-parser is not suitable for the task at hand, then at this point I'll bundle a Slang executable that starts